top of page

 Click to access an interactive color wheel!

-Conclusion: Color is Strategic Design, Not Decoration
+Conclusion: Resume Color is Strategic Design, Not Decoration

 The best resume colors are the ones that reflect your professional status while respecting the gatekeeper's need for clarity.
 Whether you are using a "Royal Blue" to signal authority or a subtle green to align with a sustainability mission, color is an intentional choice.
 It’s about bridging the gap between your massive achievements and the recruiter’s fleeting attention span.